Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Can property investment directly lead to citizenship in the Philippines?

-A higher property investment amount will not accelerate your citizenship timeline in the Philippines, since the law does not include any provision that converts real estate purchases into reduced residency requirements.
+A higher property investment amount does not accelerate the citizenship timeline in the Philippines, since the Revised Naturalization Law (Commonwealth Act 473) does not include any provision that links the value of your assets to faster processing or eligibility.

-The typical timeline from arriving in the Philippines to citizenship eligibility is at least 10 years of continuous lawful residence, though this can be reduced to 5 years in certain cases such as marriage to a Filipino citizen or holding an honorable government position.
+The typical timeline from first arriving in the Philippines to citizenship eligibility is at least 10 years of continuous residence, followed by a court-based naturalization process that can add another one to three years of proceedings, hearings, and a probationary period.

 Is citizenship automatic after long-term residency in the Philippines?